sjbylo/example-bash-operator/README.md

 watch -n1 "kubectl get po; ps -ef | grep 'kubectl get ' | grep -v ' watch' | grep -v grep"
 ```

-# Commands used to set a watch on events related to this operator (the CR and its pod child objects)
+# Commands used to set a watch on events related to this Operator (the CR and its pod child objects)

 ```
 cr=myapp